glsdown/template-django-react-app/docs-development/app-settings.md

 ### Core Settings

 The majority of settings are handled in the `app/app/settings.py` file.
-These are the settings taht you should look out for.
+These are the settings that you should look out for.

 #### Environment Variables